asad-sangla/sqlopsstudio/docs/carbon/editor.md

 * I CAN view query execution result in horizontal split because I use wide monitor for my dev works.

-    * show results and messages in tabs rather than one-document layout.
+> related item: I CAN see results and messages in tabs rather than one-document layout.

-* I CAN use carbon editor as a scrachpad
+* I CAN use carbon editor as a scratchpad
     * No pop-up for unsaved files when closing Carbon.
     * Change editor tab name without saving the file.

+    > vscode hot-exit can provide similar functionality (6/30). what happen when people change workspace what will happen?

 * I CAN view editor sessions in a group / connected server perspective.
-    * Group tabs
+    * Group / filter editor tabs by connection
     * Show different colors per group / server.

+    > good value.
+Lots of shell works + big modification of VS code.
+GA+ based on post feedback. need a spec and design in full spectrum.

 * I CAN access recent connection history directly from editor command bar using a short cut without poping up Connection dialog.